Merzasphor/MWSE/docs/source/apis/tes3.md

 ??? example "Example: Multiple Results"

+	This example performs a ray test and displays all results in the entire ray test, rather than ending at the first object hit.

 	```lua
 	local results = tes3.rayTest{ tes3.getCameraPosition(), direction = tes3.getCameraVector(), findAll = true }
 	if results then